Nalanda Dance Research Centre DRM Uma Rele Present award to Actor Hema Malini & Paresh Rawal in Mumbai - www.lokmattimes.com

 Nalanda Dance Research Centre DRM Uma Rele Present award to Actor Hema Malini & Paresh Rawal in Mumbai

-PNN New Delhi [India], February 27: In a dazzling showcase of India's rich cultural tapestry, the eagerly awaited Nalanda ...
+New Delhi (India), February 28: In a dazzling showcase of India’s rich cultural tapestry, the eagerly awaited Nalanda Nrityotsava ...

-New Delhi [India], February 27: In a dazzling showcase of India's rich cultural tapestry, the eagerly awaited Nalanda Nrityotsava 2024 unfolded, transcending boundaries and illuminating this pan-Indian extravaganza, now in its 20th year.
-The event, steeped in tradition, innovation, and artistic brilliance, served as a testament to the enduring legacy of Indian dance, fostering cultural exchange, and preserving India's invaluable heritage.
+New Delhi (India), February 28: In a dazzling showcase of India’s rich cultural tapestry, the eagerly awaited Nalanda Nrityotsava 2024 unfolded, transcending boundaries and illuminating this pan-Indian extravaganza, now in its 20th year.
+The event, steeped in tradition, innovation, and artistic brilliance, served as a testament to the enduring legacy of Indian dance, fostering cultural exchange, and preserving India’s invaluable heritage.

-The Nalanda Bharata Muni Samman, initiated in 2011, honors individuals who have attained iconic status in the realm of Indian dance, symbolizing India's cultural richness.
-The esteemed awardees included luminaries such as Ashit Desai, Darshana Jhaveri, Hema Malini, Paresh Rawal, and Padma Sharma.
+The Nalanda Bharata Muni Samman, initiated in 2011, honors individuals who have attained iconic status in the realm of Indian dance, symbolizing India’s cultural richness.
+The esteemed awardees included luminaries such as Shri.
+Ashit Desai, Smt.
+Darshana Jhaveri, Smt.
+Hema Malini, Shri.
+Paresh Rawal, and Smt.
+Padma Sharma.

 Nalanda Nrityotsava 2024, celebrated the academic excellence awards for the students who topped the University of Mumbai courses from Foundation, Bachelors, Masters to PhD levels at the hands of the Awardees for promoting Indian arts and nurturing youth talent.